 This video doesn’t simply showcase all the best features Basecamp has to offer.
 Instead, it paints a picture (or in this case, draws one) that clearly points to a problem the software can solve (if you’re a busy project manager, use this tool to make your job easier).

-Arguably one of the most popular types of explainer videos a business can make, animated videos are easy to outsource thanks to services like GoAnimate or Powtoon, who can turn your script into an imaginative video.
+Animated video Arguably one of the most popular types of explainer videos a business can make, animated videos are easy to outsource thanks to services like Yum Yum Videos, Powtoon, or even freelancers on Fiverr who can turn your script into an imaginative video.